spryker/docker-sdk/docs/02-development-usage/07-mount-modes-configuration.md

 To configure native mount mode for Windows with WSL2:

-1. Download [Docker Desktop Stable 2.3.0.2](https://docs.docker.com/docker-for-windows/install/) or a later release.
+1. Download and install Docker Desktop Stable 2.3.0.2 or a later release.
+See [Install Docker Desktop on Windows](https://docs.docker.com/docker-for-windows/install/) to learn more.
-2. Install WSL2 by following [Windows Subsystem for Linux Installation Guide for Windows 10](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
+2. Enable Windows Subsystem for Linux 2 (WSL2) by following [Windows Subsystem for Linux Installation Guide for Windows 10](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 3. Install Docker in WSL:
     1. Update packages to the latest version:
      ```bash
      sudo apt-get update
      ```

-    2. Install packages to allow `apt` to access a repository via HTTPS:
+    2. Install packages to allow apt to access repositories via HTTPS:
       ```bash
       sudo apt-get install \
       apt-transport-https \